deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 Many modern physics laws are time symmetric, and that means if state S1 at time t1 is related to state S2 at time t2 by a law, it's equally true that state S2 at time t2 is related to state S1 at time t1.
 This relationship isn't a simple, linear, one-way street from a necessary "cause" to a dependent "effect."
 Knowing the state at any time allows you to calculate the state at any other time, past or future.
 Therefore, which state is the "cause" and which one is the "effect" becomes arbitrary.

-Russell wasn’t opposed to causality itself; instead his primary argument was that the traditional philosophical interpretation of causality as a fundamental, temporally asymmetric, and directed link is not what he observed in physics.
+Russell was not opposed to causality itself; instead his primary argument was that the traditional philosophical interpretation of causality as a fundamental, temporally asymmetric, and directed link is not what he observed in physics.
 His critique resonates with challenges encountered in contemporary quantum research.

 ## The impact of Quantum Gravity on Causality